adewaal02/DSA-Group-Project-/README.md

 This application is primarily designed for users who need a straightforward, efficient solution to manage contact information with basic functionalities, leveraging simple data structures for ease of use and implementation.
 It could be useful in environments where advanced database systems aren't required, such as in basic mobile systems or small-scale telecom operations.

 ## Modules & Funtions

-The application Modules:
-A modules in our context(phonebook) refers to a self-contained component of a phonebook application that performs a specific function related to contact management .Each module handles a particular task , allowing for organized and efficient management of contacts.Moreover each modules contributes to the overall functionality of the phonebook, enabling users to manage their contacts efficiently.
-In our phonebook modules are:
-INSERT CONTACTS -Adds a new contact to the phonebook, ensuring that no duplicate entries are created and that the phonebook has space for new contacts.
+### Modules
+1. Contact Management
+   - Handles the creation, search, deletion, and updating of contacts.

+2. Search Optimization
+   - Focuses on analyzing the efficiency of search operations.

+3. Display and Organization
+   - Manages displaying and sorting contacts.

+4. Data Persistence
+   - Deals with saving and loading contacts to/from a file.

+### Functions

+1. Insert Contacts:
+- Function checks if the contact already exists by comparing names (ignoring case).
+  - If the contact doesn't exist, it creates a new `Contact` object and adds it to the list.
+  - Feedback is provided via a success or error message.

+2. Search Contacts:
-SEARCH CONTACTS -Allows users to find a contact by their name and retrieve their phone number.
-DELETE CONTACTS -Removes a contact from the phonebook based on their name.
-UPDATE CONTACTS -Modifies the phone number of an existing contact.
+- Function: Searches for a contact by name and returns their phone number.
+  - The function loops through the phonebook, checking for a match by name.
+  - If found, it displays the contact’s details; otherwise, it outputs "Contact not found."

+3. Delete Contacts:
+- Function: Deletes a contact from the phonebook by name.
+  - The function uses an iterator to safely remove the contact while looping through the list.
+  - It provides feedback if the contact is deleted or not found.

+4. Update Contacts:
+- Function: Updates an existing contact's phone number.
+  - Searches for the contact by name, and if found, updates the phone number.
+  - Provides feedback on whether the update was successful, or the contact wasn't found.

+5. Analyza Search Efficiency
+- Function: Analyses how efficient the search operation is by measuring the time taken.
+  - Measures the time taken for the search operation by using system timestamps.
+  - Outputs the search time in milliseconds.

+6. Display All Contacts:
-DISPLAY ALL CONTACTS -Shows a list of all contacts currently in the phonebook.
+- Function: Displays all contacts stored in the phonebook.
-SORT CONTACTS -Arranges the contacts in alphabetical order by name to make searching faster
- ANALYZE EFFICIENCY -Measures how long it takes to search for a contact, helping to understand the performance of the search operation.
+  - Checks if the phonebook is empty.
+If it is, it displays an error message.
+  - Otherwise, it prints each contact’s name and phone number.

+7. Sort Contacts:
+- Function: Sorts the contacts alphabetically by name.
+  - This function uses the `Comparator` to sort the contacts list alphabetically by name.
+  - A success message is displayed once the sorting is complete.

-Save Contacts to File - Saves all contacts to a file for persistence.
+8. Save Contacts to File:
+- Function: Saves all contacts to a file for persistence.
-Load Contacts from File - Loads contacts from a file into the phonebook.
-FUNCTIONS:
-Our phonebook application offers a seamless way to manage your contacts.
-Effortlessly add, edit, and delete entries with an intuitive interface.
-Enjoy advanced search capabilities to quickly find the contacts you need.
-Organize your contacts with customizable groups and access them anytime, anywhere.
-Stay connected and never lose touch with our user-friendly features designed for efficiency and convenience!
+  - Saves each contact’s name and phone number to a file in CSV format.
+  - Handles potential IO exceptions and provides error messages if needed

 ## Contributing